valory-xyz/open-autonomy/docs/fsm_vs_abci_app.md

 [price estimation demo](./price_estimation_demo.md));
 each step represents a 'state' of the FSMBehaviour.

-The FSMBehaviour can be seen as a _client_ of the ABCIApp, although the ultimate goal is to provide services to external users.
+The FSMBehaviour can be seen as a _client_ of the ABCIApp (in that sense it encapsulates the "user" of a normal blockchain), although the ultimate goal is to provide services to external users.
 Continuing the example above, the FSMBehaviour that periodically submits the average BTC price on the Ethereum blockchain can be